mui/material-ui/docs/data/joy/components/checkbox/checkbox.md

 ### Focus outline

-The focus outline, by default, wraps both the checkbox itself and its label.
+By default, the focus outline wraps both the Checkbox input and its label.
-To change that, target the `checkboxClasses.checkbox` class and add `position: 'relative'`.
+To set the focus outline so that it only wraps the input, target the `checkboxClasses.checkbox` class and add `position: 'relative'`, as shown in the demo below:

 {{"demo": "FocusCheckbox.js"}}